 A: The following items must be completed below:

 A: Yes.
 The university's priority filing date is typically between October and November.
-The filing date for students entering SJSU in fall is January 15.
+The filing date to apply for EOP for students entering SJSU in fall is November 30.
 Students must turn in 2 letters of recommendation and their FAFSA/CA Dream Act to EOP by January 31.

 Prospective students must also file for FAFSA/CA Dream Act, this is a requirement in order to verify financial eligibility to EOP.
-In order to be given priority EOP processing, please submit your FAFSA by no later than January 31 for a fall term.
-Students that apply for FAFSA beginning 2/1 through 3/2 (closing priority deadline for all students) may not receive priority consideration.
+In order to be given priority EOP processing, please submit your FAFSA or CA Dream Act by no later than January 31 for a fall term.

 A: No. Applicants must demonstrate a financial need to be considered for the fee waiver.
 Determination of eligibility will be made when applying to the university online at Calstate Apply.
 Only California residents are eligible for application fee waivers.